GBOS Logo

 overprint varieties

-Further issues after the resumption of the British post office after the war
+Further issues after the resumption of the British post office in Constantinople after the war

 1921